 401(k) Rollover in Country Life Acres, MO.
-Changing jobs or careers is the start of a brand new, exciting chapter in your life.
-However, it’s often difficult for Country Life Acres, MO residents to know what to do with their 401(k) with their previous employer.
-Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.
+Starting a new job is an exciting time that can present you with new challenges and opportunities.
+However, it’s often difficult for Country Life Acres, MO residents to know what to do with their existing 401(k) savings.
+Managing multiple retirement savings accounts can be complex and take more time than many people are willing to put in.

 401(k) Rollover in Country Life Acres,MO

-There are several options for handling your 401(k) rollover in Country Life Acres, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
+There are a few different ways to handle your 401(k) rollover in Country Life Acres, MO, and usually it takes trustworthy financial planning and a savvy financial advisor to know how to best deal with your savings.
+Correct Capital is a privately owned firm whose advisors hold themselves to the fiduciary standard.
 This means we work in your best interest to make sure your money is working for you as you want it to.
-Our business is built on trust and your belief that we’ll do what’s best for you.
-We offer objective, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+Our business is built on trust and your confidence that we’ll do what’s best for you.
+We offer impartial, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Country Life Acres, MO.

 In general, you have four options to consider when considering a 401(k) rollover.

-If you have over $5,000 invested in your 401(k), most, but not all, Country Life Acres, MO companies permit you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), many Country Life Acres, MO companies allow you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
 Many residents of Country Life Acres, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
+In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
 Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
-If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to roll over the funds any time you’d like.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to transfer the funds any time you’d like.

-However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
-After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and have large federal withholding requirements.
+However, it should be mentioned that if you don’t rollover your old 401(k), you won’t be able to add to your savings, which may have an effect on your retirement planning.
+After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
+It can also be complicated to oversee several different retirement plans with numerous recordkeepers.
+Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you choose whether you should stay with your old 401(k) or not.
+Correct Capital's retirement consultants can help you decide if sticking with your old 401(k) is the best option for you.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA are considered to be pre-tax money.
+Your pre-tax money you contributed to your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-When you turn 72, you will have to withdraw required minimum distributions regardless of your status in the workforce.
+When you turn 72, you will be required to withdraw required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
-At any time you can withdraw the contributions you make without tax consequences, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
-Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Savings deposited into Roth IRAs are made with money you already paid taxes on, so there is no tax benefit at the time the contributions are made.
+The benefit is that you do not pay taxes when you withdraw the money.
+Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
+At any time you can withdraw the money you’ve invested without tax consequences, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
+Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

 You can open an IRA with many banks or any brokerage firm in Country Life Acres, MO, however many come with varying fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best fit for you.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.